Hilbert property for low-genus families and degree-one del Pezzo surfaces

-\begin{proposition} The projection $\pi_1: \mathcal{C} \rightarrow S^o$ is flat and $\mathcal C$ is geometrically integral. \end{proposition} \begin{proof} The fibers of $\pi_1$ are curves in $|{-3K_S}|$, and in particular they all have the same Hilbert polynomial (with respect to any fixed ample line bundle on $S$), making $\pi_1$ flat \cite[Thm.~III.9.9]{HAR}.
+\begin{proposition} The projection $p: \mathcal{C} \rightarrow S^o$ is flat and $\mathcal C$ is geometrically integral. \end{proposition} \begin{proof} The fibers of $p$ are the members of the family $\{C_P\}_{P \in S^o}$.
+These curves lie in $|{-3K_S}|$, and in particular they all have the same Hilbert polynomial (with respect to any fixed ample line bundle on $S$), making $p$ flat \cite[Thm.~III.9.9]{HAR}.
 For general $P$, the curve $C_P$ is geometrically integral \cite[Prop.~3.16]{NIJ}.
-The morphism $\pi_1:\mathcal{C} \to S^o$ is now flat over a geometrically integral base with geometrically integral generic fiber, hence $\mathcal{C}$ is geometrically integral \cite[Prop.~4.3.8]{LIU}. \end{proof}
+The morphism $p:\mathcal{C} \to S^o$ is now flat over a geometrically integral base with geometrically integral generic fiber, hence $\mathcal{C}$ is geometrically integral \cite[Prop.~4.3.8]{LIU}. \end{proof}